List of Elfen Lied characters: Director Kakuzawa and Anna Kakuzawa

-He is the father of Anna Kakuzawa, professor Kakuzawa and Lucy's Diclonius half-brother (the only male Diclonius).
-He turned his daughter Anna into a gigantic immobile creature with an extremely high intellect and the ability to predict the future.
-After capturing Lucy and revealing his plot to terminate mankind and to fill the world with Diclonius, Anna's vectors turn visible and cause an explosion on the island that releases all the captured Diclonius.
-Lucy cuts off Anna's arms and Kakuzawa brings out his son, Lucy's half-brother, to try and convince her to join him.
-But he is beheaded by her along with his son.
+He is the father of Anna Kakuzawa and Professor Kakuzawa, He turned his daughter Anna into a gigantic immobile creature with an extremely high intellect and the ability to predict the future.
+After capturing Lucy and revealing his plot to terminate mankind and to fill the world with Diclonius, Lucy's vectors turn visible and cause an explosion on the island that releases all the captured Diclonius.
+When Lucy cuts off Anna's arms, Kakuzawa convince her to join him, But he is beheaded by her.
 Lucy then says that he is not a Diclonius at all, as she does not sense him like the other Diclonii, and that his horns were just the result of an unrelated mutation.
 She then kills Anna, who tries to avenge her father.
 In the anime, he is not killed, and continues with his plans.
 In the last chapter, a normal Anna is seen next to the gigantic creature's body.